 Every employer has the legal responsibility to inform employees of hazards in the workplace and to provide appropriate training.

-RiskCheck offers a full range of cost-effective online Canadian health and safety courses to meet your training needs, and most courses are available in both English and French.
+RiskCheck offers a full range of cost-effective online Canadian health and safety courses to meet your training needs, with most courses are available in both English and French.

 Why RiskCheck Online Training?